Gauss (unit)

-As the cgs system has been superseded by the International System of Units (SI), the use of the gauss has been deprecated by the standards bodies, but is still regularly used in various subfields of science.
+As the centimetre–gram–second system of units (cgs system) has been superseded by the International System of Units (SI), the use of the gauss has been deprecated by the standards bodies, but is still regularly used in various subfields of science, and preferred in astrophysics.
 The SI unit for magnetic flux density is the tesla (symbol T), which corresponds to 10,000 gauss.

 Name, symbol, and metric prefixes

-Albeit not a component of the International System of Units, the usage of the gauss generally follows the rules for SI units.
-Since the name is derived from a person's name, its symbol is the uppercase letter G. When the unit is spelled out, it is written in lowercase ("gauss"), unless it begins a sentence.
-The gauss may be combined with metric prefixes, such as in milligauss, mG (or mGs), or kilogauss, kGauss or kG.
+Although not a component of the International System of Units, the usage of the gauss generally follows the rules for SI units.
+Since the name is derived from a person's name, its symbol is the uppercase letter "G".
+When the unit is spelled out, it is written in lowercase ("gauss"), unless it begins a sentence.
+The gauss may be combined with metric prefixes, such as in milligauss, mG (or mGs), or kilogauss, kG (or kGs).

 Unit conversions

 The gauss is the unit of magnetic flux density B in the system of Gaussian units and is equal to Mx/cm2 or g/Bi/s2, while the oersted is the unit of H-field.
 One tesla (T) corresponds to 104 gauss, and one ampere (A) per metre corresponds to 4π × 10−3 oersted.

 The units for magnetic flux Φ, which is the integral of magnetic B-field over an area, are the weber (Wb) in the SI and the maxwell (Mx) in the CGS-Gaussian system.
 The conversion factor is ×10^8 maxwell per weber, since flux is the integral of field over an area, area having the units of the square of distance, thus ×10^4 G/T (magnetic field conversion factor) times the square of ×10^2 cm/m (linear distance conversion factor).
 108 Mx/Wb = 104 G/T × (102 cm/m)2.